MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 Work Item Rules do not exist as a single collection.
 The rules are actually dynamically generated and merged from different data sources.
 The merge logic is a simple one, deduping identical rules, but not trimming conflicting rules.
 The dedupe logic is not so smart.
 Two rules will be considered identical for dedupe if and only if their conditions share the same order.
 This is usually not an important detail as in almost all cases, having duplicate rules is harmless.

+## Supported process rules

-## Inherited process vs On-premises XML process rule mapping
+The following table summarizes which process rules are supported and how they correspond from the Inherited process model and the On-premises XML process model.

 ---
 :::row:::